totoluto/nfc-attack-demo-software/README.md

 Important: This repository contains code that can interact with RFID readers/writers.
 Use it only on hardware and systems you own or have explicit permission to test.
 Do not use this code for unauthorized access or illegal activities.

+The software for the arduino can be found [here.](https://github.com/totoluto/nfc-attack-demo-arduino)

 ## Quick summary / contract
 - Input: serial device (e.g. `/dev/ttyUSB0`) and a connected RFID reader/writer
 - Output: interactive GTK3 GUI for performing read/clone/demo operations